-Academy equipment and premises are available only for academy-related activities and should not be used for fulfilment of another job or post or for excessive or regular personal use, unless authorised in writing and in advance by the Executive Head teacher/Head of School.
+Academy equipment and premises are available only for academy-related activities and must not be used for fulfilment of another job or post or for excessive or regular personal use, unless authorised in writing and in advance by the Executive Head teacher/Head of School.

 This includes photocopy facilities, stationary, telephones and computers and premises.
-Any academy equipment that is used outside of academy premises, for example laptops, should be returned to the academy when the employee leaves employment or upon request by the Executive Head teacher/Head of School.
+Any academy equipment that is used outside of academy premises, for example laptops, must be returned to the academy when the employee leaves employment or upon request.